 Indian Cities do have Sewage Treatment Plants in India.
-In fact, After China, India is the only country that is working on the water treatment activities very efficiently and effectively.
+In fact, After China, India is the only country that is working on water treatment activities very efficiently and effectively.
 We all know, that sewage water is the result of domestic activities, natural activities like rain, and industrial activities.
 Regular flow of infected water may increase the flow of sewage which needs to clean.
 As if the water flows up on the roads, it haphazard the regular commutation.

 Usually, wastewater is thrown over the roads or may be stored in big tanks which may be recycled for further construction and agriculture work.

 What is Waste Water?
 How is it generated?

 Wastewater is the water that emerges after freshwater is used by human beings for domestic, commercial, and industrial use.
 This document will restrict itself only to the wastewater generated due to domestic use.

 By and large,it is freshwater that is used for a variety of domestic uses such as washing, bathing & flushing toilets.
-Washing involves the washing of utensils used in cooking, washing vegetables and other food items, bathing, washing hands, washing clothes.
+Washing involves the washing of utensils used in cooking, washing vegetables and other food items, bathing, washing hands, and washing clothes.

-The water that emerges after these uses contains, vegetable matter, oils used in cooking, oil in hair, detergents, dirt from floors that have been washed , soap used in bathing along with oils/greases washed from the human body.
+The water that emerges after these uses contains, vegetable matter, oils used in cooking, oil in the hair, detergents, dirt from floors that have been washed, soap used in bathing along with oils/greases washed from the human body.
 This water is referred to as “ Grey Water” or sullage.